British sitcom: Open All Hours

-Created and written by Roy Clarke for the BBC, Open All Hours ran for 26 episodes in four series (1976, 1981, 1982 and 1985) and starred Ronnie Barker and David Jason, with a regular supporting cast including Lynda Baron, Stephanie Cole, Barbara Flynn, Maggie Ollerenshaw, and Kathy Staff.
+Created and written by Roy Clarke for the BBC, Open All Hours ran for 26 episodes in four series (1976, 1981, 1982 and 1985) and starred Ronnie Barker (Porridge) and David Jason (Only Fools and Horses), with a regular supporting cast including Lynda Baron, Stephanie Cole (Waiting for God 1990), Barbara Flynn, Maggie Ollerenshaw, and Kathy Staff.

 The programme, produced and directed by Sydney Lotterby and developed from a television pilot broadcast in Barker's comedy anthology series Seven of One (1973), centred around the antics of the eccentric and miserly owner of a traditional English corner shop.
 Barker took his idea for Arkwright's famous stutter from the 1950s writer and performer Glenn Melvyn.
 Open All Hours came 8th in the 2004 Britain's Best Sitcom poll.
 Although it ended in 1985, Open All Hours had been repeated over 3,000 times by 2021.
 The theme tune was composed by Joseph Ascher (1829–1869), arranged for a brass band and performed by Max Harris, who also wrote the incidental music.
 A sequel, Still Open All Hours, with David Jason and many members of the original cast, began airing nearly 30 years later in 2013 and ran until 2019 for 41 episodes.